backdrop-contrib/notify/README.txt

 settings, it doesn't apply to administrators.
 Even when checked administrators will be notified, in order to intervene and delete the spam before it gets much exposure.
-Note that if you check this setting, there is currently no keeping track of the content that is excluded due this setting.
+Note that if you check this setting, there is currently no way to keep track of the content that is excluded due this setting.
 If you use it, your users will never receive any notification email about new content from unverified authors.
 That's not a bug, it is a feature.